 Twelve-speed drivetrains have also recently made their way onto bikes in this price range, and the Process 134 comes with SRAM SX Eagle.
 While this drivetrain setup can be finicky, we experienced no issues with it on this particular test bike.
 The 30-tooth chainring pairs with the 11-50-tooth cassette to provide ample range for any pitch of climb.
 The brakes are the same Shimano MT200 hydraulic disc brakes found on many of the other bikes in this review, and while they work ok, they are a bit underpowered and the long-throw levers feel a little cheap.

-At a retail price of $2,399, the Process 134 29 falls at the upper end of the price spectrum for the models in this test.
+At its retail price, the Process 134 29 falls at the upper end of the price spectrum for the models in this test.
 We feel this is a solid value, as this bike is a hard-charging trail bike with performance that far exceeds the asking price.
 This is an excellent entry-level option for the rider who prioritizes the descents and isn't especially concerned with weight.

 — Jeremy Benson, Joshua Hutchens